 Treating Sleep Apnea At The Dentist

-There are a number of different treatment options for sleep apnea.
+There are several different treatment options for sleep apnea.
 The most common solution for sleep apnea is the CPAP machine.
 CPAP stands for continuous positive airway pressure and is used to help people with sleep apnea breathe regularly during sleep.

 It is designed to increase the air pressure in the throat, which prevents your airway from collapsing when you breathe.